 If you’re new to this gig, I want you to know that you’re doing just fine.
 You have a lot to learn, and I’m quite sure you could teach me a thing or two.
 Don’t listen to the Fraud Demons.
 Don’t assume you’re wrong just because people are getting frustrated.
 Shake free of the idea that you should have it all figured out by now.
 Surround yourself with people who can help you take your best next step.
 Pray.
 Take a deep breath.
 And get back to work.

 That whole “share stories, commiserate, laugh, ask questions” thing?
-It’s happening live in June.
-A group of us who’ve been at this for a while will be spending time with 50 of you in Atlanta—talking a little theory, offering gobs of practical wisdom, and learning from one another.
+It’s happening live.
+A group of us who’ve been at this for a while will be spending time with 50 of you—talking a little theory, offering gobs of practical wisdom, and learning from one another.
 It’s called the Certification Lab, and it’s going to be awesome.
 You should probably be there.